arpanisi/UQ_Dynamics/README.md

 Download the content of the folder, Navigate to the folder, and run 'python nonlinear_example.py'.

-Please refer to the following paper:
+Please refer to the following papers:
 Mukherjee, A., Rai, R., Singla, P., Singh, T., & Patra, A. K. (2017).
 COMPARISON OF LINEARIZATION AND GRAPH CLUSTERING METHODS FOR UNCERTAINTY QUANTIFICATION OF LARGE SCALE DYNAMICAL SYSTEMS.
 International Journal for Uncertainty Quantification, 7(1).

+Mukherjee, Arpan, et al. "Effect of DEM Uncertainty on Geophysical Mass Flow via Identification of Strongly Coupled Subsystem."
+International Journal for Uncertainty Quantification 9.6 (2019).

 Currently supported for coupled oscillator problems such as diffusively coupled Van der Pol Oscillator and diffusively coupled Rossler Attractor